Ann Mongeau, L.Ac., RN

 What are the needles like?

 Only sterile, disposable needles are used so there is no risk of infection.
-We use a needle once, then dispose of it.
+I use a needle once, then dispose of it.

 Acupuncture needles are small and hair-thin.
 They are solid, not hollow like needles used by doctors.
 The end of an acupuncture needle is smooth and rounded.
 Acupuncture needles are not designed to cut the skin.
 Instead, when an acupuncture needle is inserted, the round edge pushes the tissue aside without cutting it.
 Acupuncture needles are so thin it's as if they can glide through the spaces between the individual cells of the body.